zell-mbc/dmarcts-report-viewer/README.md

 * View DKIM/SPF details for each report in a table, with the same red/orange/yellow/green colour-coding
 * Sort report detail table by any column
 * View the raw XML of the report beside the report detail table
-* Uses AJAX calls to the MySQL database; no external Javascript libraries are needed
+* Uses AJAX calls to the database; no external Javascript libraries are needed

 ## Screenshots
 ### Screenshot: Initial Report Listing